qq237661704/Consul/README.md

 ## Installation

-Add `Winton.Extensions.Configuration.Consul` to your project's dependencies, either via the NuGet package manager or as a `PackageReference` in the csproj file.
+Add `Extensions.Configuration.Consul` to your project's dependencies, either via the NuGet package manager or as a `PackageReference` in the csproj file.

 ## Usage